rundexter/documentation/source/includes/_getting_started.md

 1. **Core modules** <br/>
    There are some cases where the simplistic behavior of modules present a challenge to building a fully featured app.
-Core modules provide some extra abilities that help you enhance basic modules .
+Core modules provide some special abilities that help you enhance basic modules .
 Dexter will continually expand its Core Module offering, but for now here is what is available (updated 10/20):

 			**_Queue_** - Sometimes while building a Dexter app you want to collect information that you’re not ready to act on yet.
 For example — Let’s say you want to store a bunch of URLs from the Bookmarklet Trigger, but you don’t want to do anything with them until a Timer Trigger is activated later.
 The Queue step lets you stash that data for later use.
 The Queue step takes a single parameter, `class_name`, which is the name that you’ll reference in your Fetch step when you are ready to use it.